adishavit/adishavit.github.io/_drafts/Affine-Space-Types.md

 The *Affine Combination* properties 3.2 and 3.3 are not strictly definitions since they can be directly derived from 3.1 by showing that such a weighted sum can be factored to a sum of vectors (3.3) plus a point (3.2) ([single line proof](http://mrl.snu.ac.kr/~jehee/DDA/DDA_CourseNote.pdf#page=20)).

 **IMPORTANT**: Note that an affine combination of points is *not* a general linear combination and is only defined when the weights sum to 0 or 1, and in each case the result is a different type - a vector or a point respectively.

+The affine combination weight tuples are called the [*barycentric coordinates*](http://graphics.cs.ucdavis.edu/education/GraphicsNotes/GraphicsNotes/Barycentric-Coordinates/Barycentric-Coordinates.html) of the points of the space.

 ### Types